All Products

 2. Create and activate a traffic mirror session.

 2. On the Traffic Mirror Session page, click Create Traffic Mirror Session.
 Maintain the default Basic Configuration.
 For Associate Filter, select the rule created in Step 1.
-Then, choose the ENI of ECS1 as the Traffic Mirror Source, and the ENI of ECS as the Traffic Mirror Destination.
+Then, choose the ENI of ECS1 as the Traffic Mirror Source, and the ENI of ECS2 as the Traffic Mirror Destination.

 3. On the Traffic Mirror Session page, find the session you just configured and click Start in the Actions column.